 The WG developed a set of principles for data requests to attempt to address the concerns of the contracted parties.
 These principles were then integrated into a decision tree, available in Annex B, to assist future WG’s in choosing the best course of action to obtain data and/or metrics when deemed to be beneficial to the policy development process.
 Below is a non-exhaustive list of key principles identified for requesting data and/or metrics from contracted parties.
 The request and usage of the data:

-Should be non-discriminatory among registrars/registries
+Should be non-discriminatory among registrars/registries and data providers listed should also be treated as confidential

 Clearly state the purpose for which the data and/or metrics will be used

 Should maintain the confidentiality of the data and/or metrics unless otherwise agreed